1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/commit-transaction.md

-Commit transaction must be in a try-catch, there should be no executable code between commit transaction and exception, there is no begin transaction for commit transaction, there is no rollback transaction for begin transaction.
+Commit transaction must be in a try-catch, there should be no executable code between commit transaction and exception, there should be no executable code between begin transaction and try, there is no begin transaction for commit transaction, there is no rollback transaction for begin transaction.